Donald Trump Speaks At Ohio GOP Fundraiser, Says ‘There’s Been A Lot Of Craziness,’ But Is Silent On McCain

 President Donald Trump spoke Friday evening at a Republican Party fundraiser.
 He didn’t mention Senator John McCain’s decision to end treatment for brain cancer, according to NBC News.

-Many political leaders on both sides of the aisle paid tribute to the Senator McCain after his announcement.
+Many political leaders on both sides of the aisle paid tribute to Senator McCain after his announcement.

-Senate Majority Leader Mitch McConnell tweeted, “We are so fortunate to call him our friend and colleague.
-John, Cindy, and the entire McCain family are in our prayers at this incredibly difficult hour.”
+“We are so fortunate to call him our friend and colleague.
+John, Cindy, and the entire McCain family are in our prayers at this incredibly difficult hour,” Senate Majority Leader Mitch McConnell tweeted.

 Democratic Representative Joe Kennedy III tweeted similar sentiments.